 There’s plenty of ways to improve the speed of your website, including enabling browser caching, optimising image size and reducing server response time.

 One of the most recent compliance benchmarks introduced by Google is an SSL certificate.
 Switching from http to https means visitors to your website know their data is secure and can see your website ranking above http sites in search results.

-If you’re in need of assistance with your SEO, whether looking for copywriting or technical assistance, get in touch with a member of our SEO team in Bristol on 0117 933 0570 to find out how we can help.
+If you’re in need of assistance with your SEO, whether looking for copywriting or technical assistance, get in touch with our team for SEO services in Bristol on 0117 933 0570 to find out how we can help.